wandb/docs/docs/guides/automations/manage-automations.md

   <TabItem value="registry">
     Delete an automation associated with a model.
 Actions in progress are not affected if you delete that automation before the action completes.

-    1. Navigate to the Model Registry App at [https://wandb.ai/registry/model](https://wandb.ai/registry/model).
+    1. Navigate to the Registry App at [https://wandb.ai/registry/model](https://wandb.ai/registry/model).
     2. Click on a registered model.
     3. Scroll to the bottom of the page to the **Automations** section.
     4. Hover your mouse next to the name of the automation and select the kebob (three vertical dots) menu.